 Project Background

-The four NAMMCO countries (Faroe Islands, Greenland, Iceland, and Norway) and Japan are exploiting lesser-known species of baleen whales such as fin, minke, sei and Bryde’s whales, as well as pilot whales.
+The four NAMMCO countries (Faroe Islands, Greenland, Iceland, and Norway) and Japan are exploiting some of the lesser-known species of baleen whales such as fin, minke, sei and Bryde’s whales, as well as pilot whales.
 The overarching ambition of the MINTAG project is to create a new satellite tracking tool that can generate data crucial to improving the management and conservation of these whale species and the marine ecosystems.

 Knowledge of the migration routes of whales between areas where they spend much of their time provides important information for management.
 For example, understanding population structure and mixing is crucial for understanding the status of the species and individual stocks and determining what constitutes sustainable removals, either direct (hunt for communities utilising marine mammals) or undirect (by-catch, ship strike).
 Tag-based research can also provide information on key breeding, feeding and transit areas, which can help inform best protective measures, when needed.